WSEAS CONFERENCES. WSEAS, Unifying the Science

 Issue 3, Volume 5, March 2008

-Title of the Paper: Research on Models of Decision-making Problem Recognition
+Title of the Paper: Research on Models of Decision-Making Problem Recognition

 DOWNLOAD FULL PDF

-Authors: Chang-rui Yu, Yan Luo
+Authors: Chang-Rui Yu, Yan Luo

 Abstract: Firstly, this paper introduces the concept of problem identification that is an early stage of decision-making process.
 The paper proposes that, as a subjective process, problem identification is mainly influenced by people’s cognition capability.
 Actually, the identification process is an evaluation process whose final aim is to evaluate the gap between the reality and the expected condition.
 Then, according to this feature, the paper establishes a gray incidence degree model and a satisfaction degree model based on response value.
 Further, the paper validates the models through an example.